Good flavor search in SU(5): a machine learning approach: Nonsupersymmetric scenario

 Here ${\mathbb{1}}$ is the $3\times 3$ unit matrix.
 The boundary conditions at the low energy are given by

 where $v_h = 246$ GeV.
 The fermion masses and the CKM matrix at $\mu=M_Z$ are those given by \eqref{eqn:fmasses}.

-The Yukawa couplings (in the form of the eigenvalues of the mass matrices) and the CKM matrix at unification scale $\mu=M_U$ are found by integrating \eqref{eqn:YukawaRGE} up to the unification scale\footnote{ These values are derived by integrating the equations from the top pole mass, $M_t = 173.34$ GeV, while employing the low-energy data at $M_Z$ instead of $M_t$, which serves as a suitable approximation. }.
+The Yukawa couplings (in the form of the eigenvalues of the mass matrices) and the CKM matrix at unification scale $\mu=M_U$ are found by integrating \eqref{eqn:YukawaRGE} up to the unification scale\footnote{ The equations are integrated from the top pole mass $M_t = 173.34$ GeV where the low-energy data at $M_Z$ instead of $M_t$ is used as boundary conditions; this serves as a suitable approximation. }.
 We find the fermion masses \begin{widetext}

 in GeV and the CKM matrix parameters

 \end{widetext} We use these values in the following numerical analysis as input data for the nonsupersymmetric GUT scenario.